 A friend of mine is currently incensed by the misuse of the word revert.
 Although I don’t have personal experience of this particular abomination, I do understand his irritation.
 Instead of saying I’ll get back to you, I’ll reply soon, or I’ll give you a

-– they say I’ll revert.
+call – they say I’ll revert.
 Revert to what I ask myself – infancy or prehistoric

 man?
 Why is it necessary to take a perfectly good word with a perfectly good meaning and use it in completely the wrong context?
 I just don’t get it.